shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 ------------

 The optional ``publish_cam`` setting takes a single argument: a numeric port number.
-This activates video publishing as an ``imagezmq.ImageSender``, binding to the specified port.
+This activates image publishing as an ``imagezmq.ImageSender``, binding to the specified port.
 Each image passing through the pipeline for the camera is published.
 This allows any client to subscribe as an ``imagezmq.ImageHub`` for access to a live camera feed as needed.